Lagrange-Labs/worker/README.md

 This is a step by step guide to deploy your own worker.

+---
+If you prefer video content you can watch this [video tutorial](https://www.youtube.com/watch?v=zRY7AwrJo4w)

+---
 ### Pre-Requirements

 There are **3** different types of workers.
 Every type can generate a specific type of proof.